XuZhang29/MMSI/README.md

-# Explainable Multidefendant Judgment Prediction Enhanced by Judicial Logic Based on Large Language Models
+# Logic-Guided Multistage Inference for Explainable Multidefendant Judgment Prediction

-This repository contains the implementation code for the paper **"Explainable Multidefendant Judgment Prediction Enhanced by Judicial Logic Based on Large Language Models"**.
+This repository contains the implementation code for the paper **"Logic-Guided Multistage Inference for Explainable Multidefendant Judgment Prediction"**.
 The code utilizes PyTorch, transformers, and other essential libraries to build and train the models.

 ## Requirements